noodlelover1/statgen/README.md

 - `--accent <COLOR>`: Accent color for website (accepts color names or hex codes) - Default: #3498db

 #### Font Examples
+Fonts must be installed on your system to display.
+The default uses your system's font stack.

 ```bash
 # Serif fonts (decorative, easier to read):